 Let’s look at three things that can stop us from making changes in our life, and then we will consider three ways to deal with the situation.

 1) Complacency.
 The truth is that complacency has many faces and all of them create barriers to progress.
-Whether it’s laziness, lack of interest, lack of motivation, inability to stick with it, procrastination, or indecision, they all add up to the same thing.
+Whether it’s laziness, lack of interest, lack of motivation, inability to stick with it, procrastination, indecision, or excuses, they all add up to the same thing.
 Nothing changes because in our mind, the changes we desire are not yet important enough to move us to action.

 The other possibility is that, we may be waiting for some kind of miracle.
 Perhaps thinking that our lives will change when we win the lottery, or when someone comes along and does all the work for us.
-If this describes you, please read the following article: Don’t Count On Your Fairy Godmother

 2) Fear.
 Fear also has many faces.
 It could be fear of failure, fear of change, fear of commitment, or even fear of success.
 Fear is the most powerful reason there is to move away from something.
 When we harbor fear, we will do almost anything to avoid the situation associated with that fear.
 It really doesn’t matter what kind of fear it is, if we have linked taking action to fear, and inaction to security and comfort, we will not act.

 The power of fear increases with proximity.
 For example, with fear of success, the closer we get to actually succeeding the more fear influences our decisions and actions.
 All limiting beliefs are based on fear in one form or another.
-For a more in depth look at limiting beliefs I encourage you to read this: Self Sabotage

 3) Confusion.
 In this age of information overload confusion is an ever increasing problem.
 Too much information is just as paralyzing as a lack of information.
 If you want to lose some weight for example, what do you do?